There’s this memory that keeps coming to my mind recently.

 I stood, turned around, walked out of the building, and was at the airport less than eight hours later.

 So I felt like I could focus on that: being a housewife with my own projects.
 I published several books, and translated my nonfiction into becoming an alternative sexuality educator.
-I started taking a self paced online butler school course I was actually passionate about.
+I started taking a self paced online butler school course I was actually passionate about, couldn’t imagine dropping not matter how challenging it got.
 I talked about books with friends and did challenges together and journaled and volunteered at the library and learned and read and wrote.

 And, no real regrets.
 School wasn’t for me.
 It’s for some people.
 But not for me.
 I found enough happiness and health and success and knowledge elsewhere.